Toongabbie

-Toongabbie is a suburb of Sydney, in the state of New South Wales, Australia.
+Toongabbie is a suburb of Sydney, in the state of New South Wales a state in Australia.
 One of the oldest suburbs in Sydney, Toongabbie is located approximately 30 kilometres west of the Sydney central business district and is part of the Greater Western Sydney region.
 Toongabbie is split between the local government areas of the City of Parramatta, the City of Blacktown and Cumberland Council.
 The suburb is often locally referred to as "Toonie".

 Geography

 To the north across Old Windsor Road the next suburb is Winston Hills; to the east is Old Toongabbie; to the south-east, the next suburb (and railway station) is Pendle Hill; to the south is Girraween; to the south-west is Prospect; and to the west the next suburb (and railway station) is Seven Hills.

 History

 The traditional custodians of the land are the Dharug peoples.
 These peoples usually lived along the waterways.
 Plant and animals life was abundant in streams and bushland in the area now known as Toongabbie.

 Toongabbie is derived from an Aboriginal word, reported as meaning place by the water or the meeting of the waters.
 It was named in June 1792 after Governor Arthur Phillip asked the local Aboriginal people what they called the place.